rpsingh2/dlsd/code/8/README.md

 ```

 #### Cdom
 Continuous domination is a lot like binary domination.
 The difference is that determines by how much one point in space dominates another.
 Instead of returning a binary yes or no, cdom returns a value indicating how much one list dominates the other.
+With continuous domination, the differences between two lists are also increased by an exponential factor.
+As a result, points that dominate a solution by quite a bit stand out more than points that dominate solutions only by a slight margin.
 This can be used in sorting the population of genetic algorithms.

 ```
 def cdom(self, x, y):